prakhartiwari0/arito/README.md

 <p align="center">
 Contributions will be highly appreciated.
-Guidelines for contibuting can be found in [CONTRIBUTING.md](https://github.com/prakhartiwari0/Arito/blob/main/CONTRIBUTING.md#contributing-guidelines).
+Guidelines for contibuting can be found in <a href="https://github.com/prakhartiwari0/Arito/blob/main/CONTRIBUTING.md#contributing-guidelines">CONTRIBUTING.md</a>.
 </p>

 <p align="center">